A fast-marching algorithm for non-monotonically evolving fronts: Examples Tests procedures

 \paragraph{Speed tests} To get the results labelled as `Modified FMM' on Figure \ref{fig:SpeedTest}, our method is run.
 The points labelled as `FMM' are obtained using the first-order Fast Marching Method with different gridsizes.
 Points with $|\xvec|<0.25+2dx$ are initialized with exact values.
 The solution to the FMM is computed on the set $|\xvec|<0.75+dx$ (the neighbours of those Accepted points with $|\xvec|>0.75$ were not added to the Narrow Band).
 The procedure used to sort and update the Narrow Band is the same in both methods, namely: \bull The point with the smallest time value is found using the Matlab \verb min ~ command; \bull This point is removed from the Narrow Band by deleting the corresponding row (using $\NB(I,:)=[\,]$); \bull Each new point is added at the end of the Narrow Band.
 The CPU time was evaluated using the MatLab \verb cpu ~ command.
-The final times of the simulations are: \ExExpanding \, 0.5, \ExOscillatingCircle \, 1.5 periods, \ExTwoCircles \, 0.5, \ExEscapingCircle \, 0.4, \ExThreeLeavedRose \, 0.19.
+The final times of the simulations are: \ExExpanding \, 0.5, \ExTwoCircles \, 0.5, \ExOscillatingCircle \, 1.5 per., \ExEscapingCircle \, 0.4, \ExThreeLeavedRose \, 0.19.

 \textbf{Acknowledgements.} The authors would like to thank Prof.\mbox{ }Bruce Shepherd and Dr.\mbox{ }Jan Feys for helpful discussions about the optimization problem.
 The first author acknowledges the support of the Schulich Graduate Fellowship.
 This research was partly supported through the NSERC Discovery and Discovery Accelerator Supplement grants of the second author.
+We also thank the anonymous referees for their very constructive comments.